Click on any thumbnail to view an enlarged

 by Watatani Kiyoshi (1903-1983).
 This is actually the first edition, first

-a much rarer one since it comes in a slipcase and
+a much rarer one since it comes in a slipcase, obi (paper belt) and

-precedes the more well known hardcover book copy which
+precedes the more well known softcover book which

 This book is actually a compilation and re-editing of several old